Battery management system

-A battery management system (BMS) is any electronic system that manages a rechargeable battery (cell or battery pack), such as by protecting the battery from operating outside its safe operating area, monitoring its state, calculating secondary data, reporting that data, controlling its environment, authenticating it and / or balancing it.
+A battery management system (BMS) is any electronic system that manages a rechargeable battery (cell or battery pack) by facilitating the safe usage and a long life of the battery in practical scenarios while monitoring and estimating its various states (such as state of health and state of charge), calculating secondary data, reporting that data, controlling its environment, authenticating or balancing it.

+Protection circuit module (PCM) is a simpler alternative to BMS.

-A battery pack built together with a battery management system with an external communication data bus is a smart battery pack.
+A battery pack built together with a BMS with an external communication data bus is a smart battery pack.
 A smart battery pack must be charged by a smart battery charger.

 Functions

 Monitor

 A BMS may monitor the state of the battery as represented by various items, such as: